ga-wdi-boston/move-calendar/README.md

 ```
 The quotes around the rake task are necessary.
 Quotes are not necessary around file names.

-This script takes the old .ics calendar file, new .ics calendar file and the
+This script takes the old .ics calendar file, and writes a new .ics calendar
-number of weeks you'd like the event dates to be adjusted.
+file and the number of weeks you'd like the event dates to be adjusted.

 ## [License](LICENSE)